 Project Status: This effort has not yet started.
 It is anticipated to be a 2014 project.
-This effort should be related to Dept. of Public Safety's Enhanced 911, and to the Street Centerline and Parcel projects described below.
+This effort is related to Dept. of Public Safety's Next Generation 9-1-1 project, and to the Street Centerline and Parcel projects described below.